MicrosoftDocs/Viva/Viva/goals/kr-types.md

 Viva Goals calculates expected progress based on the start and end date of an OKR.
 At the beginning of the time period, the expected progress will be 0% and at the end of the time period the expected progress will be 100%

 **Actual Progress:**
-Based on the check-ins made on the OKR either a.
-Manually b.
-From a data source (Integration) c.
-Roll up from Key results.
-For further information on how expected or actual progress is calculated refer to this article
+Actual progress is calculated based on the check-ins made on the OKR.
+There are three ways check-ins can be made:
+1. Manually
+2. From a data source (Integration)
+3. Roll up from Key results

 ### Status calculation for regular KR types:

 There are two ways in which status can be determined.

 1. **Derive Status based on Actual Progress:** Status of the OKR is set based on the actual progress made via automatic progress updates.
 2. **Manually Update Status:** Users can manually update the status of the OKRs by making check-ins.
-This will override the status set automatically by Viva Goals based on progress updated via roll up from key results or via a data source.
+This will override the status set automatically by Viva Goals based on progress updated via roll-up from key results or via a data source.

 You can learn in detail how the progress and status are calculated for regular KR types in [this article](/viva/goals/track-okr-progress-status).